onsip/SIP.js/docs/api/sip.js.invitation.accept.md

 ## Remarks

 Accept the incoming INVITE request to start a Session.
 Replies to the INVITE request with a 200 Ok response.
+Resolves once the response sent, otherwise rejects.